InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/US-States/CA/GPP Extension: IAB Privacy’s California Privacy Technical Specification.md

 <h2 id="california-privacy-section">California Privacy Section</h2>
 <p>The California Privacy Section consists of the components described below.
-Users should employ the California Privacy String only if they have determined the CPRA applies to their processing of a consumer&#39;s personal information.</p>
+Users of the spec should employ the California Privacy String only if they have determined the CPRA applies to their processing of a consumer&#39;s personal information.</p>
 <h3 id="summary">Summary</h3>
 <table>
 <thead>